 In most cases, a combination of both – location-based marketing and proximity marketing – is the best way ahead.
 While some of the most successful campaigns run by brands, initially leveraged location to kickstart a seamlessly engaging conversation with their consumers, they eventually went on to leverage proximity at a later stage.

 Which of these marketing strategies do you plan to employ in your next campaign?
 Let us know in the comments below.
-Also, if you are planning a beacon pilot, take a look at Beaconstac, that includes everything you need to get started.
+Also, if you are planning to try out beacons, take a look at Beaconstac, that includes everything you need to get started.
 Using Beaconstac you can set up your own campaign, without a developer’s help!